c2lang/documentation/documentation/docs/language/struct_functions.md

-Another new feature in C2 is __struct-functions__.
+Another new feature in C2 are the __struct-functions__.

-Struct-functions is a _syntatic-sugar_ feature that makes code more readable.
+The struct-functions are a _syntatic-sugar_ feature that makes code more readable.

 The example below shows how it works: